Walid-Ahmed/imageclassifierSuite/README.md

 # I-Train a CIFAR10

-you can start by testing your environment by running python trainCIFAR10.py.
-This code will download the CIFAR10 dataset and start training using a deep convloution neural network. when it finishes training, results will be shown.
+You can start by testing your environment by running python trainCIFAR10.py.
+This code will download the CIFAR10 dataset and start training using a deep convloution neural network.
+When it finishes training, results will be shown.
 You can also  run  the code in your browser with the command   "ipython notebook trainCIFAR10.ipynb"

 # II-Train a binary image classiffier using flow from directory